treggs1/P4-Django-Project/README.md

 ## UX

-RefArchive is designed for accessibility and ease of use, it has a clean layout with a simple colour palette.
+Justin Cooper Photography is designed for accessibility and ease of use, it has a clean layout with a simple colour palette.

 ### Colour Scheme